 in 2016.
 Funded by the Jimmy Dean Foundation and Donna Dean Stevens, the museum chronicles

-the life of the late sausage mogul and entertainer who grew up in Plainview.
+the life of the late sausage entrepreneur and entertainer who grew up in Plainview

 Abraham Family Art Gallery

 Located in the lower level of the library, the Abraham Art Gallery hosts art exhibits of varying media, produced by local and regional artists, Wayland student and alumni artists, and statewide and national exhibits.
 Wayland hosts the Texas Watercolor Society and the Plains Art Association annual shows, along with traveling shows by renowned artists.
 Admission to the gallery is free and is open to the public.

 Housed in the McClung University Center, the bookstore not only sources textbooks and supplies for academic purposes on campus, but also carries a wide array of Christian books, Bibles, music and WBU apparel.
 In addition, the store offers a variety of gifts, collectibles, and home decor options, and features a wedding and baby registry.

 Beginning in the fall with football, swimming, wrestling, volleyball and soccer and then continuing through late spring with baseball and track and field, Wayland fields a number of competitive athletic teams.

 Competing in the Sooner Athletic Conference, the university offers exciting sports

 competitions on the campus open to area residents for their enjoyment.
 Pioneer Soccer